These terms apply to all services provided by Yrless Limited

 Detrimental Changes

-23.1 We retain all intellectual property/copyright in the website and all media, data, information, documents, drawings or deliverables prepared by us.
+24.1 We retain all intellectual property rights in relation to the services including our website and all media, data, information, documents, drawings or deliverables (including as those existing intellectual property rights may be modified, enhanced or developed as a result of the services).
 You are entitled to use them only for the purpose for which they are intended and only if you have paid all fees owing to us.

 Assignment and Transfer